 Everybody has different needs from their internet connection.
 Some people only need the internet for emails and Facebook, whereas other people are running businesses from home and doing high-definition streaming.
 Picking the right plan can be daunting, and the last thing you’ll want is a plan that is far too expensive with perks that you’ll never use.

-If you’re a senior and looking for a cheap and simple plan, or if you’re the son or daughter of a senior who needs a quality internet connection, this guide is perfect for you.
-We’ve put together some great plans in this guide for any senior needing an NBN connection.
+If you’re a senior and looking for a cheap and simple plan, or you’re the son or daughter of a senior looking for a quality internet connection, this guide is perfect for you.
+We’ve put together some great plans for any senior needing an NBN connection.

 The best NBN plans for seniors

 There are some great NBN options available for seniors, with some offering exclusive deals and discounts.
 Aussie Broadband, 10Mates, Westnet and Flip all provide some great NBN packages for pensioners including phone lines.
 Here’s what they’re offering:

 - Aussie Broadband Seniors NBN Basic Speed Plan for $60 with unlimited data and landline connection

 - 10Mates $10 pensioners discount on all NBN internet and NBN internet and phone bundles